yuedajiong/super-ai/README.md

   Never be used for Beijing, China.

-  just for my dream: close to the demiurge, by super-intelligence.
+  Just for my dream: close to the demiurge, by super-intelligence.

 # 2023-07-01

-  resigned from the company, financial independence and full-time for super-ai researching and implementation.
+  I have resigned from the company, financial independence and full-time for super-ai researching and implementation.

   I will record my important understanding in the process of researching and implementation to super intelligence in Chinese.
   (If you need to read it, please translate it into your mother language.)